 Dimensions: 10.2 x 18.8 x 9.1 inches

-The Vornado EV200 evaporative humidifier is one of the smaller units in the Vornado lineup.
-It has many of the positive features of the larger models, but only sports a 1.5-gallon tank capacity and is only suitable for spaces up to 700 square feet.
+The Vornado EV200 is one of the smaller units in the Vornado lineup.
+It has many of the positive features of the larger models, but only sports a 1.5-gallon water tank capacity and is only suitable for spaces up to 700 square feet.

 This model also utilizes the unique vortex action to circulate the humidified air through the room.
 The fan has two speeds that you can alternate between as needed along with auto-humidity control to achieve and maintain your ideal humidity level.